Scree

 Scree is a collection of broken rock fragments at the base of a cliff or other steep rocky mass that has accumulated through periodic rockfall.
 Landforms associated with these materials are often called talus deposits.

 The term scree is applied both to an unstable steep mountain slope composed of rock fragments and other debris, and to the mixture of rock fragments and debris itself.
 It is loosely synonymous with talus, material that accumulates at the base of a projecting mass of rock, or talus slope, a landform composed of talus.
 The term scree is sometimes used more broadly for any sheet of loose rock fragments mantling a slope, while talus is used more narrowly for material that accumulates at the base of a cliff or other rocky slope from which it has obviously eroded.

 Scree is formed by rockfall, which distinguishes it from colluvium.
 Colluvium is rock fragments or soil deposited by rainwash, sheetwash, or slow downhill creep, usually at the base of gentle slopes or hillsides.
 However, the terms scree, talus, and sometimes colluvium tend to be used interchangeably.
 The term talus deposit is sometimes used to distinguish the landform from the material of which it is made.
 The exact definition of scree in the primary literature is somewhat relaxed, and it often overlaps with both talus and colluvium.

+Within the outdoor community, talus and scree are often described as two distinct things, with scree being small, loose pieces of rock, no bigger than a fist, while talus is any rock that is bigger, all the way from football sized to boulder sized, which can either be loose or not.
+One way to tell them apart is that a person can boot-ski scree and boulder hop talus.